jclain/gitolite-contrib/doc/HostBasedAuth_en.md

 You need not define users and mappings for reader, writer and enforcer privileges for each repo.
 This example is only to show that this is possible.

+The following gitolite verbs are supported:
-The gitolite verb 'create' (used to create wild-repos) and those associated with git commands (git-upload-pack, git-receive-pack, git-upload-archive) are all supported.
-An implementation of the command 'info' that is HostBasedAuth-aware is also provided.
+* those associated with git commands (git-upload-pack, git-receive-pack, git-upload-archive)
+* create (used to create wild-repos)
+An implementation of the command info that is HostBasedAuth-aware is also provided.

 For example, with the following configuration:
 ~~~.gitolite-conf